cognitive-glitch/pydoll-substack2md/README.md

 - Generates an HTML file to browse Markdown files
 - Supports free and premium content (with subscription)
 - The HTML interface allows sorting essays by date or likes
+- Downloads and saves images locally with rate limiting
 - Async architecture for improved performance
 - Direct Chrome DevTools Protocol connection via Pydoll
 - Built-in Cloudflare bypass capability